tejaspatel-atc/financial_data_extraction/README.md

 4. The processed data will be saved in the jsonl/ folder.

 ## Output Location
+1. There are two files
+    1. extract_data.py which have script to generate all the combined data with table and summary.
+        1. summary.jsonl file will be created.
+    2. pdf_data.ipynb which have 2 functions which creates table data and summary data.
-1. After proceed with usage steps, you will find pdf_summary.jsonl for summary and extracted_data.jsonl under jsonl folder for table extraction.
+        1. You can find pdf_summary.jsonl for summary and extracted_data.jsonl under jsonl folder for table extraction.